huggingface/datasets/datasets/cuad/README.md

 #### Annotation process

-Our labeling process included multiple steps to ensure accuracy:
+The labeling process included multiple steps to ensure accuracy:
 1. Law Student Training: law students attended training sessions on each of the categories that included a summary, video instructions by experienced attorneys, multiple quizzes and workshops.
 Students were then required to label sample contracts in eBrevia, an online contract review tool.
 The initial training took approximately 70-100 hours.
 2. Law Student Label: law students conducted manual contract review and labeling in eBrevia.
 3. Key Word Search: law students conducted keyword search in eBrevia to capture additional categories that have been missed during the “Student Label” step.